 How can SuiteFiles protect my business from ransomware?

-Fortunately for SuiteFiles users, there are three ways that your files are protected from malware like WannaCry – it’s cloud-based, it includes a daily backup service, and it utilises Microsoft’s Office 365.
+Fortunately for SuiteFiles users, there are ways that your files are protected from malware like WannaCry – it’s cloud-based and it utilises Microsoft’s Office 365.

 As a cloud tool, SuiteFiles automatically stores your files separately to your desktop in SharePoint Online.
 This means that if your computer becomes infected, your files are still safe in the cloud.
 It only becomes an issue if you sync your files between your desktop and the cloud through a network drive.
 However, in this scenario where encrypted files are synced back to the cloud, you can still restore your file system from a previous copy in version history or from a backup.